kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 All controllers are registered in a single `manager.Manager` instance, sharing the same client, cache, and metrics server.

-The restarter component will watch for events on the supported workload types (Deployment, StatefulSet, DaemonSet, ReplicaSet).
+The restarter component watches for events on the supported workload types (Deployment, StatefulSet, DaemonSet, ReplicaSet).
 Each workload type is covered by a controller.
 Controllers define watches for the supported workloads.
-When an event is received, the controller will enqueue a reconcile request for the workload.
+When an event is received, the controller enqueues a reconcile request for the workload.
 The events are asynchronous, which ensures that workloads are not admitted at the same time.
-Additionally, the restarter will also implement a time-based requeue mechanism to ensure that workloads are regularly checked for drift, even if no events are received.
-This is done by setting a `reconcileInterval` in the configuration, which will trigger a reconcile request for each workload.
+Additionally, the restarter implements a time-based requeue mechanism to ensure that workloads are regularly checked for drift, even if no events are received.
+This is done by setting a `reconcileInterval` in the configuration, which triggers a reconcile request for each workload.

-For mesh configuration changes e.g. trusted proxies, prometheus merge change, to ensure that customers get the workload updates as fast as possible, controllers watches for changes to the Istio CR and enqueue a reconcile request for all workloads when the CR is updated.
+For mesh configuration changes, e.g. trusted proxies or Prometheus merge changes, to ensure that customers get the workload updates as fast as possible, controllers watch for changes to the Istio CR and enqueue a reconcile request for all workloads when the CR is updated.

 To protect the API server from bursts of restart patches, each controller's workqueue is configured with a rate limiter. controller-runtime requeues reconcile requests through a rate limiter; the piece relevant here is its